phoe/articles/2022-01-29-static-let/static-let.md

 This operator *delays* the evaluation of some form until load-time.
 Once load-time happens (not any earlier, not any later), that form is evaluated, and then the whole `LOAD-TIME-VALUE` form is magically substituted with a reference to the object returned in the evaluation.

 This way, once the piece of Lisp code in question is loaded, `LOAD-TIME-VALUE` disappears - and with it does the call to `CONS`.
 Instead, we get an already-created literal cons object, which is *additionally* free for us to modify - unlike e.g. a quoted cons literal like `'(0 .
 NIL)`.
-(This is because we did not supply the second argument to `LOAD-TIME-VALUE`, which creates constant data.)
+(This is because we did not supply the second argument to `LOAD-TIME-VALUE`, which allows us to create constant data.)

 The load-time values become literally *spliced into* the code which uses them, they become an integral part of it - similarly to when one uses a closure.
 In fact, using closures is one of the alternative approaches of implementing a static binding described in the original article!